tc-functors/docs/src/content/docs/examples/etl.md

 description: Example - Enhance, Transform and Load
 ---

-:::note
+:::caution
-This is a rough draft
+This is a rough working draft
 :::

 The goal of this example is to introduce you to defining and composing entities without leaking any infrastructure details into it.